DarrenPea/Network_Security_Labs/README.md

 This repository contains my solutions for the labs of 50.020 Network Security, which includes those from SEED Labs.

+Note that Lab 8 is not from SEED Labs and involves the use of suricata, a NIDS.

 They can be found in the PDF files with "Report" in their name within their respective lab folders.

 ## Grades